AAT Levels: Which AAT Qualification is Ideal for You?

 - AAT Foundation Certificate in Accounting - This Level 2 qualification is equivalent to GCSE level study.

 - AAT Advanced Diploma in Accounting - This is a Level 3 qualification which is equivalent to an A Level.

 - AAT Professional Diploma in Accounting - This Level 4 qualification is equivalent to an HNC level qualification or the first year of a university degree.

 So, which qualification is right for you?

-This Level 2 qualification is equivalent to GCSE level study and has no formal entry requirements other than being over the age of 19.
+This qualification has no formal entry requirements other than being over the age of 19.